 A common application of this effect is to upsample simulations, by driving a high resolution flow with the motion computed in a lower resolution flow.

-Source flow: the input flow object which will be used to derive particle forces.
+Particle list: the input particle objects which will be used to derive particle forces.

 Offset: the frame offset that the input flow object will be evaluated at.

-Simulation groups: controls which particle simulation groups will be read from the input flow object.
+Simulation groups: controls which particle simulation groups will be read from the input flow objects.

 Accelerator: the nearest-neighbor search algorithm used to find particles in the input flow that are closes to particles in the current event.